 \section{Abstract}

-Dwarf galaxies are uniquely sensitive to energetic feedback processes and are known to experience substantial mass and metal loss from their disk.
-Here, we investigate the circumgalactic medium (CGM) of 64 isolated dwarf galaxies ($6.0<$ log(M$_*/M_{\odot}$) $<9.5$) at $z=0$ from the Marvel-ous Dwarfs and Marvelous Massive Dwarfs hydrodynamic simulations.
+Dwarf galaxies are uniquely sensitive to feedback processes and known to experience substantial mass and metal loss from their disk.
+Here, we investigate the circumgalactic medium (CGM) of 64 isolated dwarf galaxies ($6.0<\rm{log(M}_*/M_{\odot})<9.5$) at $z=0$ from the Marvel-ous Dwarfs and Marvelous Massive Dwarfs simulations.
 Our galaxies produce column densities broadly consistent with current observations.
-We investigate these column densities in the context of mass and metal retention rates and the physical properties of the CGM.
-We find $48\pm11\%$ of all baryons within $R_{200c}$ reside in the CGM, with $\sim70\%$ of CGM mass existing in a warm gas phase, $10^{4.5}<T<10^{5.5}$ K that dominates beyond $r/R_{200c}\sim0.5$.
-Further, the warm and cool ($10^{4.0}<T<10^{4.5}$ K) gas phases each retain $5-10\%$ of metals formed by the dwarf galaxy.
-The significant fraction of mass and metals residing in the warm CGM phase provides an interpretation for the lack of observed low ion detections beyond $b/R_{200c}\sim0.5$ at $z\sim0$.
+We investigate these column densities in the context of mass and metal retention rates and CGM physical properties.
+We find $48\pm11\%$ of all baryons within $R_{200c}$ reside in the CGM, with $\sim70\%$ of CGM mass existing in a warm gas phase, $10^{4.5}<T<10^{5.5}$K that dominates beyond $r/R_{200c}\sim0.5$.
+The warm and cool ($10^{4.0}<T<10^{4.5}$K) gas phases each retain $5-10\%$ of metals formed by the dwarf galaxy.
+The significant fraction of mass and metals residing in the warm CGM phase provides an interpretation for the lack of $z\sim0$ low ion detections beyond $b/R_{200c}\sim0.5$, as the majority of mass in this region exists in higher ions.
 We find a weak correlation between galaxy mass and total CGM metal retention despite the fraction of metals lost from the halo increasing from $\sim10\%$ to $>40\%$ towards lower masses.
-Our findings highlight the CGM (primarily its warm component) as a key reservoir of mass and metals for dwarf galaxies across stellar masses and underscore its importance in understanding the baryon cycle in the low-mass regime.
-Finally, we provide individual galaxy properties of our full sample and quantify the fraction of ultraviolet observable mass to support future observational programs, particularly those aimed at performing a metal budget around dwarf galaxies.
+Our findings highlight the CGM (particularly its warm phase) as a key reservoir of mass and metals for dwarf galaxies across stellar masses, underscoring its importance in understanding the baryon cycle in the low-mass regime.
+Finally, we provide individual simulated galaxy properties and quantify the fraction of ultraviolet observable mass to support future observational programs aimed at performing a metal budget around dwarf galaxies.